Rupakkoushik/VE-CELL-MAIN/README.md

-File contain the information related to the workshop on "Understanding the cience of relationship through self exploration"
+File contain the information related to the workshop on Understanding the cience of relationship through self exploration